Meteorology (Aristotle): Book 4

 The authorship of the fourth book is disputed.
 This is due partially to its content.
 It deals with an altogether different set of questions from the other three books, and is much more similar to On Generation and Corruption.
+According to H. B. Gottschalk:

+Ingeborg Hammer-Jensen and Léon Robin argued for Strato of Lampsacus, a disciple of Aristotle, as the potential author of the work.
 Recently, its authenticity, or at the very least, its consistency with other Aristotelian texts, has been defended.
 Where exactly it should be placed in the corpus is another question.
-Alexander placed it with GC, but thought it was a different work from it.
-Olympiodorus placed it between Cael. and GC, while Patrizi placed it before Parts of Animals.
+Alexander placed it with GC (On Generation and Corruption), but thought it was a different work from it.
+Olympiodorus placed it between Cael.
+(De Caelo, On the Heavens) and GC, while Patrizi placed it before Parts of Animals.
 Only Ammonius claims it is both genuine and in the right place.

 The fourth book consists of a detailed investigation of organic and natural processes, and attempts to explain the interaction and composition of elements by reference to the contrary physical qualities.
 It also provides a theory of secondary qualities, which emerge from different compositions of the primary qualities.
 This means that hardness or brittleness are due to the underlying relations between the primary contraries (hot, cold, dry, and moist).

-"The so-called fourth book of Aristotle's Meteorological is not about meteorological phenomena at all.
-It describes the formation out of the four elements of 'homoeomerous' substances, by which are meant minerals such as stones and metals, and organic substances like flesh, skin, and hair, and the changes they can undergo under the influence of heat, cold, and moisture."